Capacity Approximations for Insertion Channels with Small Insertion Probabilities: Introduction

-In this paper, we adopt a similar systematic approach to insertion channels, which serve as practical models for certain real-world communication schemes including DNA storage.
-We consider two fundamental binary insertion channel models: 1) the simple insertion channel, in which a random bit is inserted after each bit with a certain probability, and 2) the Gallager insertion channel, in which each bit is replaced with two random bits with a certain probability.
+In this paper, we adopt a systematic approach similar to that of~\cite{kanoria2010deletion, kanoria2013optimal}, but applied to insertion channels, which serve as practical models for real-world communication scenarios such as DNA storage, where insertions are a prevalent type of error.
+We focus on two fundamental binary insertion channel models: 1) the simple insertion channel, in which each transmitted bit is followed by a random bit with a certain small probability, and 2) the Gallager insertion channel, in which each bit is replaced by two random bits with a certain small probability.
 In both cases, we focus on small insertion probabilities.
-We explore the first two terms in the series expansion of these channel models' capacities and establish their achievability using i.i.d.
-Bernoulli$(1/2)$ input distribution, and establish a matching converse for the dominant (lower order) terms.
+We derive the first two terms in the asymptotic expansion of the channel capacities and establish their achievability using an i.i.d.
+Bernoulli$(1/2)$ input distribution.
+We also provide a matching converse for the dominant (lower-order) term, thereby obtaining an asymptotic approximation to the channel capacity, rather than a lower or upper bound.

+While our analytical strategy draws inspiration from the techniques developed for the deletion channel \cite{kanoria2010deletion, kanoria2013optimal}, the insertion channel presents fundamentally different challenges.
+Notably, the statistical behavior of insertion errors complicates the alignment between input and output sequences in a manner distinct from deletions.
+As a result, the entropy calculations, derivation of bounds, and design of auxiliary distributions require novel adaptations, even when the high-level proof structure resembles prior work.
+As the first work that provides capacity approximations for the insertion channels, the results provide a significant step toward understanding the capacity of synchronization channels beyond deletions.

 Our main results are as follows: let $C(\alpha)$ be the capacity of an insertion channel with insertion probability $\alpha$.
 Then, for the simple insertion channel model with small $\alpha$ and any $\epsilon>0$, we have